plattysoft/Beret/README.md

 - Control servo via Rainbow HAT (future example)
 - Simon says game?

-# Future Work
+# Future Work (soon to be moved into the issue tracker)
+- Support for Servos via the PWM output
 - Compile only completed blocks, ignore "headless"
 - Allow multiple entries to an event
 - Support for multiple save files
 - Add a reset key combo to the app, to stop the JS and restart advertising
 - Add animation to "compile" or "load" using the Rainbow HAT
 - Add Rainbow HAT simulator to the mobile app to "test"
-- Improve companion app
-- Support for Servos via the PWM output
 - All the API methods from the components as blocks
 - Support for selected I2C or SPI peripherals (i.e. LED Matrix)
 - Consider using Rhino instead of a WebView to execute the generated JavaScript